 For a description of certain legal and regulatory proceedings affecting CenterPoint Energy, please read Notes 4 and 11 to our Interim Condensed Financial Statements, each of which is incorporated herein by reference.
 See also "Business - Regulation" and "- Environmental Matters" in Item 1 and "Legal Proceedings" in Item 3 of our 2009 Form 10-K.

 Item 1A.
 RISK FACTORS

-There have been no material changes from the risk factors disclosed in our 2009 Form 10-K.
+There have been no material changes from the risk factors disclosed in our Form 10-Q for the quarter ended June 30, 2010.

 Item 5.
 OTHER INFORMATION